alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Forth words typically use dozens of tokens, very large words may use a few hundred.

-It is a simple interpreter but FORTH is also a simple and lean language.
+It is a simple interpreter but FORTH is also a simple language.

-The relationship appears much the same as ever, simple interpreters are 10 times slower, Simple machine code is ten or more times faster, optimized machine code is 100 or many more times faster if you can tap into the huge and increasingly complex capabilities of the CPU and GPU..

 There are commercial FORTH compilers that generate code that is closer in speed to machine code.

-There was a brief time on 8 bit systems when FORTH could be faster than the dumb non optimizing C compilers they would run, not the case now, the investment in making C fast is unbeatable.
+There was a brief time on 8 bit systems when FORTH could claim to be faster than the dumb non optimizing C compilers available, that is not the case now.

 ### C integration